rnwood/Rnwood.Dataverse.Data.PowerShell/README.md

 # How to install

-> TODO: Currently, the version in the PowerShell gallery will work in PowerShell Core only.
-I am working on making a single module able to load and work in Desktop too.
-Build from source if you need this right away.

 This module is not signed (donation of funds for code signing certificate are welcome).
 So PowerShell must be configured to allow loading unsigned scripts.

 ```powershell